SpiceSharp/SpiceSharpParser/README.md

 A object model library for spice netlists

 ## SpiceParser
 A parser library for spice netlists.
-It generates a parse tree from array of tokens and a object model of netlist (SpiceNetListLibrary)
+It generates a parse tree from array of tokens and a object model of netlist (SpiceNetList)

 ## SpiceNetlist.SpiceSharpConnector
 Maps a object model of netlist to SpiceSharp